 NACCHO also released a How-To Guide for LHD Opioid Prevention & Response to support LHDs as they plan for, implement, and evaluate their efforts.
 They offer three main templates: Action Plan, Budget Plan, and Evaluation Plan.

-NACCHO has developed a free, online NACCHO Opioid Epidemic Toolkit of opioid epidemic resources categorized as either local, state, or federal resources within five topic areas: monitoring and surveillance, prevention, harm reduction and response, linkage to care, and stakeholder engagement and community partnerships.
+NACCHO’s free, online NACCHO Opioid Epidemic Toolkit categorizes local, state, or federal resources within five topic areas: monitoring and surveillance, prevention, harm reduction and response, linkage to care, and stakeholder engagement and community partnerships.